Action2017/Document/README.md

 # Document
-For different project and daily document management
+For different project and daily document management.
 ##want to know what's going on